-But, there are still trustworthy people out there that can help you fix this kind of social stress and stigma.
-But who are these people?
-How do you know them?
-In my experience, let me share the six types of creative employees to engage with at your workplace.
-They are certainly precious jewels to keep with.
+Even so, there are still trustworthy employees out there who can help you overcome this type of social stress and stigma.
+But who are these individuals?
+How did you come to know them?
+Writing from my experience, here are the six types of trustworthy employees to engage with at your workplace.
+They are unquestionably valuable jewels to keep.

-Most of us want to speak and voice our opinions.
-We want to be heard and to be understood.
-Everyone is excited to brag about what they have achieved, to tell us their stories of sadness and happiness, how they can grow their business, how they can purchase an expensive car at a young age, how they do about their life, pretty much about everything; however, no one is ready to listen.
+Most of us want to speak up and express our thoughts.
+We wish to be heard and understood.
+Everyone is excited to brag.
+We all want to share stories about what we accomplished, how we do about our life, and pretty much everything.
+But, no one is ready to listen.

 2. Straight-to-the-Point Speaker

-I understand that sometimes we need to sugar coat something when explaining to show empathy to others.
-However, it is always best to be with a straight-to-the-point speaker rather than who goes beating around the bush.
-Mostly, straight forward speakers are informative, concise, and honest.
-If they said ‘Yes,’ it means yes.
-If they said ‘No,’ it means no. You will easily understand what they want and do not want.
-There’s no hiding and pretending.
+Straightforward speakers are usually informative, concise, and honest.
+If they said ‘yes,’ it means they agreed.
+If they said ‘no,’ it means no. You’ll quickly figure out what they want and don’t want.
+There is no hiding and pretending.
 If they criticize you, it means they want you to improve – plain and simple.